-- 1. Place the vehicle in a well ventilated area. - Start the engine and let it run at idle speed until it reaches its operating temperature (watch the coolant temperature on the display or verify the rear heat exchanger becomes warm). - Using the rotary control, select the trip display but stay in odometer mode.
+- Place the vehicle in a well ventilated area near storage area. - Start the engine and let it run at idle speed until it reaches its operating temperature (watch the coolant temperature on the display or verify the rear heat exchanger becomes warm). - Go to "Vehicle Settings", select "Vehicle Health" and then "Procedures". - Press and hold on "Start Summerization" and follow the steps on screen.